ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 var now = DateTime.Now;  // type: DateTime
 ```

-If you don't know what `string`, `int`, `float`, and `DateTime` means, its ok.
+If you don't know what `string`, `int`, `float`, and `DateTime` means, it's ok.
-They are types available in C# or .NET, and as mentioned before, we are going to cover types in subsequent installments of this series.
+They are types available in C# or .NET.
+As mentioned before, we are going to cover types in subsequent installments of this series.
 For now, the important part is to understand the syntax.

 TODO: IMAGE